explain_semantic_view()

 The output has three sections:

-1. Header: the view name and requested dimensions/metrics.
+1. Header: the view name, requested dimensions/metrics, and materialization routing decision.

 2. Expanded SQL: the SQL query the extension generates, formatted with indentation.